Best Of

 • 700+ exchange and wallet integrations

-• DeFi and NFT transaction handling
+• Handles DeFi and NFT transactions

 Cons

-• Free tier is tracking-only — tax reports cost $49-$279
+• Free tier is tracking only—tax reports cost $49-$279

-• Complex DeFi transactions need manual tagging
+• Complex DeFi transactions still need manual tagging

 3